slaay/slaay.github.io/_posts/2015-04-06-Internet_of_Pi.md

 * a Drone (this is the most important bit)
   * I do not intend to buy a drone with camera as they are pretty expensive for me.

-And get all the above bits and piece merged together to make a IOT device (home made i should say).
+And get all the above bits and piece merged together to make a IOT device (home made I should say).
 I want to make sure the whole setup does not cross 6 - 7K.

 Well thats it.
-As of now i am hunting for a good cheap board to start with.
+As of now I am hunting for a good cheap board to start with.
 More details later!